 Ways to Engage with our Students

-Careers4Terps (C4T) is the university’s online job and internship database that allows employers to post positions, browse resumes and register for upcoming events.
+Handshake is the university’s online job and internship database that allows employers to post positions, browse resumes and register for upcoming events.
 This is our preferred method for posting position for students within AGNR.
-To post a position, you will first need to set up an account in Careers4Terps.
-Review our C4T Registration Tip Sheet for detailed instructions.
+To post a position, you will first need to set up an account in Handshake.
+Check out the "Getting Started on Handshake" tab for more information.

 Internships: Many of our AGNR students participate in internships.
 In fact, over 79 % of AGNR students reported having one or more internships during their time at the University of Maryland.
 We encourage you to post your internship via Careers4Terps.
 Additionally, if you’re interested in starting a new internship program, we are happy to share with you best practices for having a successful internship program.
 Check out the Internship Guide for Employers to help you learn how to create, develop and/or enhance an internship program for University of Maryland, College Park students.